-Our aim is to react to complaints in the way in which we would want a complaint about services we raised to be handled.
-We endeavour to learn from our mistakes and will respond to our patients’ concerns in a caring and sensitive way.
+Our aim is to react to complaints in the way in which we would want our complaint about a service to be handled.
+We learn from every mistake that we make and we respond to customers’ concerns in a caring and sensitive way.

-- The persons responsible for dealing with any complaint about the services we provide are: Julie Randle our Practice Manager or Richard Howarth
+- The person responsible for dealing with any complaint about the service which we provide , Kate Bowater Practice Manager.

-- If a patient complains on the telephone or at the reception desk, we will listen to their complaint and offer to refer them to the Practice Manager immediately.
-If the Practice Manager is not available at the time, then the patient will be told when they will be able to talk to them and arrangements will be made for this to happen.
-The member of staff will take brief details of the complaint and pass them on.
-If we can not arrange this within a reasonable period or if the patient does not wish to wait or return to discuss the matter, arrangements will be made for someone else to deal with the complaint.
+- If a patient complains on the telephone or in person, we will listen to their complaint and offer to refer him or her to the Practice Manager immediately.
+If the Practice Manager is not available at the time, then the patient will be informed when they will be able to talk to the Practice Manager and arrangements will be made for this to happen.
+The member of staff will take brief details of the complaint and pass them on to the Practice Manager.
+If we cannot arrange this within a reasonable period or if the patient does not wish to wait to discuss the matter, arrangements will be made for someone else to deal with it.

-- If the patient complains in writing by letter or email it will be passes immediately to Julie Randle the Practice Manager.
+- If the patient complains in writing or by email, it will be passed on immediately to the Practice Manager, Kate Bowater.

-- We will acknowledge the compliant in writing by letter or email and enclose a copy of this code of practice as soon as possible , normally within two working days.
-We will investigate the complaint within ten working days of the complaint being received to give an explanation of the circumstances which led up to the complaint.
-If the patient does not wish to meet us, then we will attempt to talk to them on the phone or by letter or email.
-If we are unable to complete our investigation of the complaint within ten working days we will notify the patient, giving reasons for the delay and the likely period within which the investigation will be completed.
+- We will seek to investigate the complaint within ten working days of receipt to give an explanation of the circumstances which led to the complaint.
+If the patient does not wish to meet us, then we will attempt to talk to them on the telephone.
+If we are unable to investigate the complaint within ten working days we will notify the patient, giving reasons for the delay and a likely period within which the investigation will be completed.

-- We will confirm the decision about the complaint in writing to the patient immediately after completing our investigation.
+- We will confirm the decision about the complaint in writing immediately after completing our investigation.

-- If a patient is not satisfied with the result then a complaint may be made to:
+- If patients are not satisfied with the result of our procedure then a complaint may be made to: